chepeniv/atlas-system_linux/ls/reference/man-stat-3.ref.md

 `st_dev`

-- This  field  describes  the device on which this file resides.
+- describes  the device on which this file resides.
 (The major(3) and minor(3) macros may be useful to decompose the device ID in this field.)

 `st_ino`

-- This field contains the file's inode number.
+- the file's inode number.

 `st_mode`

-- This field contains the file type and mode.
+- the file type and mode.
 See inode(7) for further information.

 `st_nlink`

-- This field contains the number of hard links to the file.
+- the number of hard links to the file.

 `st_uid`

-- This field contains the user ID of the owner of the file.
+- the user ID of the owner of the file.

 `st_gid`

-- This field contains the ID of the group owner of the file.
+- the ID of the group owner of the file.

 `st_rdev`

-- This field describes the device that this file (inode) represents.
+- describes the device that this file (inode) represents.

 `st_size`

-- This  field gives the size of the file (if it is a regular file or a symbolic link) in bytes.
+- gives the size of the file (if it is a regular file or a symbolic link) in bytes.
 The size of a symbolic link is the length of the pathname it contains, without a terminating null byte.

 `st_blksize`

-	  This field gives the "preferred" block size for efficient filesystem I/O.
+- gives the "preferred" block size for efficient filesystem I/O.

 `st_blocks`

-- This field indicates the number of blocks allocated to the file, in  512-byte units.
+- indicates the number of blocks allocated to the file, in  512-byte units.
   (This may be smaller than st_size/512 when the file has holes.)

 `st_atime`

-- This is the time of the last access of file data.
+- the time of the last access of file data.

 `st_mtime`

-- This is the time of last modification of file data.
+- the time of last modification of file data.

 `st_ctime`

-- This  is  the file's last status change timestamp (time of last change to the inode).
+- the file's last status change timestamp (time of last change to the inode).

 For further information on the above fields, see inode(7).